Free Shipping On Orders Above $75

 Create a Realistic Worship Plan to Avoid Spiritual Burnout

-Instead of waiting for motivation each night or setting unrealistic goals that bring spiritual burnout instead of progress, plan a gentle structure.
+Instead of waiting for motivation each night or setting unrealistic goals that bring spiritual burnout instead of progress, plan a realistic structure ahead of time.
 For example:

 • 10–15 minutes of Qur’an